aergoio/heraj/docs/source/aergo-client/nonceprovider.rst

 NonceProvider
 =============

 NonceProvider is an interface for providing nonce to be used in making transaction.
+Heraj provides SimpleNonceProvider.
+It's thread-safe and has capacity to prevent memory leak.
+It remove least recently used value on adding new nonce value on full capacity.

 Create
 ------

-Heraj provides **SimpleNonceProvider** holding nonce for each addresses.
-It is thread-safe.
-It has capacity to prevent memory leak.
-If capacity is full, adding nonce for an new address will remove nonce for least recently used address.
-Default capacity is 1000.
-You may your own nonce provider if necessary.
+Create a SimpleNonceProvider.

 .. code-block:: java